Gaurav138-Nan/FIFO-using-Verilog/README.md

 The design that we are going to do in verilog is based on the below diagram.
 Our FIFO has a depth of 8 and has a word size of 16 bits.

+The below design consists of a reader module,writer module and a fifo buffer.
+These are the main components of any fifo.

+But here as we are operating with two clock domains, inorder to generate empty and full conditions of the buffer we need the reader pointer and the writer pointer in both clock domains.

+Thus the final main component of an asynchronous fifo is a 2 FF synchronizer used for CDC (clock domain crossing).